Multiple sequence alignment: Progressive alignment construction

 Progressive alignment methods are efficient enough to implement on a large scale for many (100s to 1000s) sequences.
-Progressive alignment services are commonly available on publicly accessible web servers so users need not locally install the applications of interest.
-The most popular progressive alignment method has been the Clustal family, especially the weighted variant ClustalW to which access is provided by a large number of web portals including GenomeNet, EBI, and EMBNet.
-Different portals or implementations can vary in user interface and make different parameters accessible to the user.
+A popular progressive alignment method has been the Clustal family.
 ClustalW is used extensively for phylogenetic tree construction, in spite of the author's explicit warnings that unedited alignments should not be used in such studies and as input for protein structure prediction by homology modeling.
-Current version of Clustal family is ClustalW2.
-EMBL-EBI announced that CLustalW2 will be expired in August 2015.
+European Bioinformatics Institute (EMBL-EBI) announced that CLustalW2 will expire in August 2015.
 They recommend Clustal Omega which performs based on seeded guide trees and HMM profile-profile techniques for protein alignments.
-They offer different MSA tools for progressive DNA alignments.
-One of them is MAFFT (Multiple Alignment using Fast Fourier Transform).
+An alternative tool for progressive DNA alignments is multiple alignment using fast Fourier transform (MAFFT).

-Another common progressive alignment method called T-Coffee is slower than Clustal and its derivatives but generally produces more accurate alignments for distantly related sequence sets.
+Another common progressive alignment method named T-Coffee is slower than Clustal and its derivatives but generally produces more accurate alignments for distantly related sequence sets.
 T-Coffee calculates pairwise alignments by combining the direct alignment of the pair with indirect alignments that aligns each sequence of the pair to a third sequence.
 It uses the output from Clustal as well as another local alignment program LALIGN, which finds multiple regions of local alignment between two sequences.
 The resulting alignment and phylogenetic tree are used as a guide to produce new and more accurate weighting factors.

 Because progressive methods are heuristics that are not guaranteed to converge to a global optimum, alignment quality can be difficult to evaluate and their true biological significance can be obscure.
-A semi-progressive method that improves alignment quality and does not use a lossy heuristic while still running in polynomial time has been implemented in the program PSAlign.
+A semi-progressive method that improves alignment quality and does not use a lossy heuristic while running in polynomial time has been implemented in the program PSAlign.